See also our articles on Cutting Out at Idle

 Someone wrote regarding possible contamination of the fuel - When you run the tank down near empty you are also allowing any sediments and general crap to enter your fuel lines.
 Almost any gas tank in any car has depression areas in the bottom of the gas tank.
 The crap and water that has condensed is supposed to settle into these low areas and not enter the system.

 Regarding octane levels, someone reported that his VW has the most pep when he uses 94 octane gas.
 He tries to avoid convenience store gas stations, having experienced poor running when he filled up there.
-He also reports success with the use of a fuel dryer in the gasoline.
+He also reports success with the use of a fuel dryer (HEET or simialr) in the gasoline.
 This may help remove the water and some of the crap that might be fouling the fuel lines, carburetor, etc. Isopropyl alcohol is said to be superior to methyl alcohol for this purpose.

 Rob advised me that leaving the car out under damp conditions overnight may result in condensation in the fuel tank, resulting in water droplets in the fuel.
 He says that the only sure way to avoid condensation is the aircraft way - fill the tank up to the brim every night so there is no airspace above the fuel and thus no opportunity for water vapor in the air to condense in the tank overnight.
+If your car lives in a garaage rather than out in the open, condensation is less likely too.

 What We Did In An Attempt